Kybernado/test-linux-distro/README.md

 | `make test`    | Alias for `check`                                              |
 | `make install` | Not supported — use `qemu-pair`, `docker-image`, or `iso` instead |

+### Warning
+To build this distro, you need GCC version 14.
+GCC 15 (the newest at the moment of writing) won't build `kernel` and `bash`.
+Older versions of GCC have not been tested for building this distro.

 ---

 ### Examples